|Why Bad Things Happen to Good People|

 why prayers cannot be answered, and are at best a waste of breath.
 (At worst,

-they're a costly reliance on an external power instead of the development of internal
+they're a costly reliance on an external power instead of developing internal

 strengths.)
 Prayers that seem